Fed officials see more QE cuts, changes to low-rate vow

 | NEW YORK/ST. LOUIS

-The minutes also showed the officials were nearing a decision on how to adjust a promise to keep interest rates low for a while, including the possibility of incorporating financial stability concerns in that promise.
+The minutes also showed the officials were nearing a decision on how to adjust a promise to keep interest rates low for a while to come, including the possibility of incorporating financial stability concerns in that promise.

 At the meeting, which was former chairman Ben Bernanke's last, the Fed decided to make another modest cut to its bond-buying program, which now runs at $65 billion per month.